 - a.
-Discriminates letters from other shapes and symbols. - Reads the book Chicka Chicka Boom Boom, and child points to the letter [a] and says, "That's the letter 'A' falling off coconut tree." - Looks at an advertisement (environmental print) and the child points to the "W" for Walmart. - b.
+Discriminates letters from other shapes and symbols. - Reads the book Chicka Chicka Boom Boom, and child points to the letter [a] and says, "That's the letter 'A' fallingoff coconut tree." - Looks at an advertisement (environmental print) and the child points to the "W" for Walmart. - b.
 Matches and recognizes similarities and differences in letters, with modeling and support. - Traces the letter S and says, "The letter has curves." - Says, "My name starts with a big A." The teacher says, "Let's make a letter A like the letter in your name."
 Then using playdough, the child and teacher create the letter A. - c.
 Recognizes an increasing number of letters, especially those in own name, familiar objects, family, and friends. - Names some letters while playing with alphabet stamps, magnets, cards, or puzzles. - Says, "My name starts with an [I]." - Paints the letter L like in her friend's name, while at the easel. - d.
-Demonstrates understanding of letters by producing letter forms using a variety of materials; e.g., playdough, blocks, marker, and paper. - Rolls out the first letter of their name, "K" in playdough. - Writes letter "M" for "mom" on an envelope, while at the writing center.
+Demonstrates understanding of letters by producing letter forms using a variety of materials; e.g., playdough, blocks, marker, and paper. - Rolls out the first letter of their name, "K" in playdough. - Writes letter "M" for "mom" on an envelope, while at the writing center. - e.
+Uses letter-sound knowledge, identifying the sounds of a few letters and producing the correct sounds for an increasing number of letters. - Writes name (Taylor) by making the "t" sound and then prints the letter. - Says, "/S/, /s/, /s/, snake." when looking at a letter [S]. - Replicates the letter sound when a teacher shows and says a letter.